Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 #### Setting up Autos
 </p>

 Next we will initialize all of the autos, making sure to feed in the correct subsystem instances [1].
 Then we will configure the button bindings, which calls a function that will be explored in a bit [2].
-Then we will provide the our autos to the sendable chooser, with the string (text) that will be output to your dashboard [3].
+Then we will provide our autos to the sendable chooser, with the string (text) that will be output to your dashboard [3].
 Then the data will be sent to the SmartDashboard [4].
 Finally we create a function that will return the autonomous command to be used in Robot.java [5] (which we will not be covering).

 <br/>